Admissions

 Application journey

 To learn more about the school before applying, we recommend you attend an open evening and/or a taster day if you get offered a place.
-All applications follow these key steps:
+All applications for entry in 2027 follow these key steps:

-- All applicants are then invited to sit a mathematics aptitude test on Saturday 6 December 2025.
+- All applicants will be invited to sit a mathematics aptitude test in December 2026.

 - Enrolment day coincides with GCSE results day in late August.
 Successful applicants will need to come to the school in person to enrol at King's Maths School.